microsoft/PSRule/docs/deprecations.md

 When creating YAML and JSON resources you define a resource by specifying the `apiVersion` and `kind`.
 To allow new schema versions for resources to be introduced in the future, an `apiVersion` was introduced.
-For backwards compatiblity, resources without an `apiVersion` deprecated but supported.
+For backwards compatibility, resources without an `apiVersion` deprecated but supported.
 From _v2_ resources without an `apiVersion` will be ignored.

 For details on how to add an `apiVersion` to a resource, continue reading the [upgrade notes][2].